 The extensive array of media we use helps pupils to appreciate the patterns inherent in language, allows them plenty of opportunity to practise the language very quickly and aids them in drafting and perfecting their work.

 We teach the Edexcel specification.
-Topics covered are:
+The topics covered are:

-In Key Stage 4, pupils study French or Spanish for three hours a week, with homework of at least an hour and a half a week.
+In Key Stage 4, pupils study French or Spanish for five hours over two weeks, with homework of at least an hour a week.
 We use a variety of teaching methods to engage our pupils in the successful study of their chosen language, including interactive whiteboards, ICT and language learning websites.
 We firmly believe in Assessment for Learning and work is regularly self-assessed, peer-assessed and teacher-assessed.
-The languages programme is structured to allow for differences in ability, for example the starter and plenary might be pupil-led or the class may be divided up into small groups in order to focus on different types of tasks.
+The languages programme is structured to allow for differences in ability and we encourage pupils to become independent learners.

 Key Stage 3